company culture

 Why Company Culture Matters?

 For every organization, its culture can be the strongest quality or greatest liability.
 A culture that is hard to replicate offers a competitive advantage to the company.
 With different cultures present today, employees have a variety of options to choose from.
 Many business leaders started putting emphasis on the importance of corporate culture because they observed that having a good culture leads in high retention rate of employees, success in business, growth and expansion in diverse sectors along with increased productivity.
+One of those leaders is the founder of Aura, Hari Ravichandran who stated that you should never underestimate the importance of good company culture because there are countless examples of startups with huge valuations that were brought down by systemic cultural issues.
 The difficult task for these business leaders now to identify what type of company culture is fit for their business.
 Listed below are a few common cultures to help them understand what culture they have or they might need to practice in the company.
 According to Forbes, companies with strong cultures saw a 4x increase in revenue growth.
 Gallup suggested that highly engaged workplaces see a 10% increase in customer ratings and a 20% increase in sales.
 Also, happy employees are 12% more productive.

 Type 1: Empowered Culture